 You will be notified in writing of the specific time and date that an assessment task will take place, as well as other details relating to the nature and logistics of the task.

 That written notification may include:

-- sending you an email
+- Sending you an email

-- notification via Compass
+- Notification via Sentral

-- providing you with a hard copy of the notification, OR
+- Providing you with a hard copy of the notification, OR

-- all of the above means.
+- All the above.